Azure/AppService/_posts/2019-08-10-Github actions for webapps.md

 The App Service Action deploys to the production slot by default.
 To deploy to a staging slot, redo the [publish profile steps](#Configure-the-repository) with the publish profile from your desired staging slot.

+### Other Azure Actions

+In addition to this action, there are actions for [other common Azure scenarios](https://azure.microsoft.com/en-us/blog/announcing-the-preview-of-azure-actions-for-github/) such as deploying to Azure Kubernetes Service, logging into Azure with a service principal, or signing into Docker.
+See the [links below](#Helpful-Resources).

 ## Examples

 ### Containers